Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

 Under these conditions, we showed in Ref.~\cite{Gunn2025}, that the phase diagram of MPS collapses to a single phase for finite \textit{abelian} symmetry groups.
-This was proven by considering a specific representative of each phase and constructing symmetric CMF transformations between each of these representatives.
-As symmetric CMF includes symmetric quantum circuits as a subset of its operations, the existence of transformations between these representatives for each phase is sufficient to show that the phase diagram collapses to a single phase, as one may subsequently use symmetric circuits to reach any other point in a phase from its representative.
-The protocol constructed relied on the ability to perform a symmetric measurement in which all measurement operators were rank-1 projectors.
+The proof proceeds by selecting a representative for each phase and explicitly constructing symmetric CMF transformations between any pair of such representatives.
+Since symmetric CMF includes symmetric quantum circuits as a subset of its operations, the existence of these transformations implies that the entire phase diagram collapses; once a representative of a phase can be reached, standard symmetric circuits allow one to reach any other state within that phase.

+A key ingredient in the abelian case is the ability to perform symmetric measurements with \emph{rank‑1} projectors.
+Because all irreducible representations of a finite abelian group are one-dimensional, the on-site symmetry decomposes into 1D invariant subspaces, allowing complete symmetric projective measurements consisting entirely of rank‑1 projectors.
 This is demonstrated most clearly in considering transformations to the trivial phase.
-As a representative for the phase, one may consider a symmetric product state.
-If one can perform symmetric rank-1 measurements, then clearly one can transform any state, in any phase, to the product state by simply performing symmetric rank-1 measurement on all sites.
+Taking a symmetric product state as a representative of the trivial phase, one can simply perform symmetric rank‑1 measurements on each site; then, clearly, one can transform any state, in any phase, to the trivial phase.